Learn about standard times, section numbers, course titles, and variable credit courses

 Versions can also be used for directed studies or special topic courses where the title for each version is different.
 Although the versions may have the same credit value, the subject may differ, in which case each version represents a different topic.
 To add or update a version contact Scheduling Services.
 Please indicate the credit value of the course in your correspondence.

 Senate & Curriculum Services is responsible for approving new course codes and closing course codes.
-You will need to contact them in the following situations:
+You will need to contact Senate and Curriculum Services in the following situations:

 - You need to increase or create a C-list maximum (the number of credits the student can register in or receive for a course)